 While you can’t change how your hormonal levels are or the shape of your eyes, there are ways you can prevent your lids from messing up your makeup.

-The first way you can prevent oily lids from messing up your makeup routine is to skip oil based foundation and concealer around your eyelids.
+The first way you can prevent oily lids from messing up your makeup routine is to skip an oil-based foundation and concealer around your eyelids.
 This only makes your lids oilier than they are and harder to manage.
-If you opt to use foundation or concealer, make sure the formula is either mineral or water based.
+If you opt to use foundation or concealer, make sure the formula is either mineral or water-based.

 If you have sensitive skin around your eyes make sure to always look at the labels to make sure it is best suited for your eyes.